Published on January 30th, 2013 | by Michael Ricciardi0

 A similar process occurs in some human cells, such as brains cells and pancreatic cells, and these are in turn associated with human diseases.
 In human cells, this vacuole is called the lysosome.

 The main job of the vacuole (or lysosome) is twofold: to split up proteins (for later reuse) and to store nutrients that other cell organelles (like mitochondria) need.
-However, if the vacuole’s interior becomes too acidic (too low pH) it’s ability to store nutrients properly is compromised and it releases nutrients into the cell interior (the cytoplasm)
+However, if the vacuole’s interior becomes too basic (too high pH) it’s ability to store nutrients properly is compromised and it releases nutrients into the cell interior (the cytoplasm)

 The discovery led Hughes and Gottschling to commence new research on the effects of calorie restriction on the acidity of the vacuole.
 Although there have been some recent challenges to earlier findings, many studies have shown that caloric restriction extends lifespan.
 Experiments with yeast, worms, fruit flies and even some mammals seem to confirm the connection.